 - Overhead costs are calculated by adding indirect expenses over a period, helping businesses assess financial obligations and set accurate pricing.

-- ScaleOcean software automates overhead cost tracking, providing real-time financial data, improving efficiency, and reducing wasteful spending.
+- ScaleOcean manufacturing software automates overhead cost tracking, providing real-time financial data, improving efficiency, and reducing wasteful spending.

 What Are Overhead Costs?